ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To check on the status of an authorization, the client sends a GET request to the authorization URI, and the server responds with the current  authorization object.
-In responding to poll requests while the validation is still in progress, the server MUST return a 202 (Accepted) response, and MAY include a Retry-After header field to suggest a polling interval to the client.
+In responding to poll requests while the validation is still in progress, the server MUST return a 202 (Accepted) response and MAY include a Retry-After header field to suggest a polling interval to the client.

 ~~~~~~~~~~